Kaltsoon/nosql/material/3-mongo-operations.md

 Here are a couple of example project ideas for inspiration:

 > _"Your friend forgot to buy the snacks for the party again and they could use a shopping list database.
-A shopping list has a name, description, completion status (is the shopping list completed or not), the name of the store, and the name of the shopper.
+A shopping list has a name, description, completion status (is the shopping list completed or not), the name of the store (e.g. "Lidl"), and the name of the shopper.
 A shopping list contains many items the shopper should buy from the store.
-Item has a name (e.g. "Chips"), a brand (e.g. "Pringles"), quantity (e.g. 2), one or more categories (e.g. "Dairy products"), and a purchased status (is the item purchased or not)"_
+Item has a name (e.g. "Chips"), a brand (e.g. "Pringles"), quantity (e.g. 2), one or more categories (e.g. "Dairy products" or "Snacks"), and a purchased status (is the item purchased or not)"_

-> _"Your fellow students need a database for storing information about the courses they have completed.
-A student has a first name, last name, city (e.g. "Helsinki"), major subject (e.g. "Computer science"), and one or more minor subjects.
-Students have many course completions.
-A course completion has a course name, teacher's name, credits, year, semester (e.g. "Spring"), and grade (between 0 and 5)"_
+> _"Your teacher needs a database for storing students' grades in different courses.
+A course has a name, teacher's name, credits, year, semeter (e.g. "Spring"), language (e.g. "English") and one more topics (e.g. "Python" or "MongoDB").
+A course has many gradings for different students.
+A grading has a student's name, student number, grade (between 0 and 5), and comment (free form textual comment regarding the grading)."_

 Come up with your own database or use the ideas above.
 Feel free to make any modifications.
 Once you have designed the database schema, create a database and the collections in MongoDB Compass.
 Then, insert a few documents to each collections using the MongoDB Shell.